DerekZ-113/Computer-Vision-Projects/Assignment9/rcnn/README.md

 ---

-## Execution [NOTE: the code has never directly run on Laptop, instead Colab was used for the assignment, therefore there might exist name/parameter mismatch]
+## Execution [NOTE: the training code has never directly run on Laptop, instead Colab was used for the assignment, therefore there might exist name/parameter mismatch]

 To run the code, clone this repository and execute `rcnn-basic.py`,`rcnn-light.py`, `WebCamSave_rcnn.py`.
 Ensure all dependencies are installed as specified in the `requirements.txt` file.